Henry Roediger

 St. Louis, MO 63130-4899

-Professor Roediger's research interests center on learning and memory.
-His current programs of research include: 1. applying principles of cognitive psychology to improve educational practice; 2. how retrieval practice improves retention; 3. the study of memory illusions and false memories (or why people sometimes remember events differently from the way they happened or even remember events that never happened at all); 4.
-Mnemonic techniques and people with exceptional memory abilities; and 5. collective memory or how people remember events for the groups with which they identify (e.g., Americans remembering 9/11).
+Professor Roediger is currently collaborating with Jim Wertsch (Professor of Anthropology) about topics in collective memory.
+These include issues of national and regional identity within the U.S., as well as cross-national studies of the collective memory of World War II among people of 12 countries.
+Other research interests also center on learning and memory.
+These include: applying principles of cognitive psychology to improve educational practice; how retrieval practice improves retention; the study of memory illusions and false memories (or why people sometimes remember events differently from the way they happened or even remember events that never happened at all); and mnemonic techniques and people with exceptional memory abilities.

 Selected Publications